-The great height of the Doi Inthanon peak and its lush green forests and rivers and waterfalls make for phenomenal trekking and hiking paradise the likes of which has never been seen in Thailand.
+The great height of the Doi Inthanon peak and its lush green forests and rivers and waterfalls make for phenomenal trekking and hiking paradise the likes of which have never been seen in Thailand.
 The ones that must be experienced are Kew Mae Pan Nature Trail and Ang Ka Nature Trail.
 You can undertake the nature trails or hike only with an experienced guide by paying 200 baht.

 This is the most famous nature trail covering a distance of about 3 Km.
 The trail takes you through a kaleidoscope of greenery and trees and rivers and waterfalls dotted with glimpses of the superb blue sky and the floating clouds atop and the serene beauty of the slopes of the mountains and valleys below.
-The lush green forest area spattered with various tree species and moss visible in the first few hundred meters of the trail gives way to the path along the ridge of the mountain offering grand views of the hills through clearing as you move into the middle part of your trail.
+The lush green forest area spattered with various tree species and most visible in the first few hundred meters of the trail gives way to the path along the ridge of the mountain offering grand views of the hills through clearing as you move into the middle part of your trail.
 The trail closes during the June-October rainy season.

 The weather at the top of the mountain is very relaxed throughout the year, and it can reach freezing points often during the cold season.
 Cold weather clothing is a necessity.
 Further, the weather can turn misty and cloudy often obscuring the views.
 The weather would be unbearable during the May-September high rainy season.

 On a bright day, the view from the Kew Mae Pan Viewpoint is simply breathtaking as it spreads over a vast area allowing sightings of mountain views covered with a mist or drifting cluster of clouds.
 The sunrise is the scene worth seeing.
-Secondly, a couple of visits during different seasons would show the stark difference between green during the rainy season to the golden brown in the dry season.
+Secondly, a couple of visits during different seasons would show the stark difference between green during the rainy season the golden brown in the dry season.

 This is a short, but intense 30-minute trail at the top of the mountain at the height of 2500 meters above sea level.
 Here you can take amazing photos of forest thickets and paths covered with moss.

-All the nature trails are a rich repository of animal, bird and plant species.
-If you are lucky, you can spot flowering red rhododendrons or the white orchids.
+All the nature trails are a rich repository of animal, bird, and plant species.
+If you are lucky, you can spot flowering red rhododendrons or white orchids.
 You will find trees such as oaks and black plum.
 You can feast upon large flying beetles including the purple ones as well as some rare butterflies.
 For bird watchers, you can probably sight the green-tailed sunbird or the Ashy-throated warbler.

-Baan Mae Klang Luang is a village inhabited by the Karen hill tribe, migrated to Chiang Mai from Burma during the 18th century.
+Baan Mae Klang Luang is a Karen village inhabited by hill tribe, migrated to Chiang Mai from Burma during the 18th century.
 It is famous because it is the model village promoting ecotourism in Thailand.
 This village is perfect for a variety of activities that interest connoisseurs of photography, bird watching, trekking, and hiking.
 The unique thing about this village is that all ecotourism activities come under the responsibility of the hill tribe.